Welcome to the class page of the greatest, most hard working, independent, polite Year 2 class in the entire universe!

 Then, as part of our WOW English unit, we will study the short film 'Bridge', available as a link below.
 We will use this to identify meaning within texts and then eventually write our fables!

 Finally, we will read 'Rapunzel', exploring our descriptive writing and finding new ways we can make our sentences incredibly exciting!

 Children will take part in daily phonics sessions, where they will focus on specific sounds every day.
 Some children will move towards a more spelling focussed phonics session, however the importance is still on reading words.

 As we start back after Christmas, we will start a unit on Number and Place Value, where the children will explore the meaning of different numbers.
 Following this, we will begin work on Addition and Subtraction and finally Multiplication and Division.
 In each case, children will be required to apply their knowledge to word problems, which will get progressively trickier as they progress.

 Please help your children to practise their times tables at home, particularly 5x, 10x and 2x to begin with.

 Each week, the children will be tested on their times tables.

-Please try to read with your child every night for at least ten minutes.
+As per the homework policy of the school, please try to read with your child every night for at least ten minutes.
 This will greatly benefit their reading progress and will help them in class when working independently.
 The children will be listened to every week and will take part in group guided reading sessions.